 Casey Jones has a rich history as old as the Town of Elizabeth.
 It has been used since the early 1900's for town dances as well as many other events.
 The rodeo grounds have been host to many rodeo events

 The Casey Jones Pavilion is a historic structure within Casey Jones Park that has been used for community events and functions for over 100 years.
 With a maximum occupancy of 100, the Pavilion has a raised stage, restrooms, a bar area, and can be used for small weddings, corporate functions, or family events.
-The Pavilion hosts a community concert series during the late summer / early fall as well as the Elbert County Trading Post on some Saturdays throughout the year.
+The Pavilion hosts a community concert series during the late summer / early fall as well as the Elbert County Market Place on many Saturdays throughout the year.
 Contact the Park Office to check availability for your next event.

 The playground at Casey Jones includes a small play system with monkey bars, a bridge, and a slide.
 There are two climber systems to include an inclined web crawler and a small rock wall with netting, a swing set, and for those who like to get a little dizzy there are two spinners to play on.